sinequa/sba-angular/docs/gettingstarted/server-setup.md

 - The relevance transforms (allowing for custom forms of relevance, such as popularity, ratings or importance)
 - The relevance feedback model (allowing to account for user feedback)

 The **Advanced** tab of the Query web service configuration allows to configure meaningful aliases and labels for specific columns.
 This is useful to avoid exposing the bare structure of the index to front-end developers.
 Instead, developers will see and use explicit variable names, which are used consistently across the different web services.

 ![Aliases]({{site.baseurl}}/assets/gettingstarted/admin-query-aliases.png)
+*Example of query alias*
+{: .text-center }

 ### Preview web service